Looe Flood Defence and Regeneration Scheme

 Can you please share the exact co-ordinates of the 'outer harbour' walls ie. the breakwater and extended Banjo Pier?
 The reason I'm asking is because the Looe Sea Swimmers swim to several buoys off East Looe Beach.
 East Looe Beach is a safe beach because the Banjo protects water users from the dangerous river and harbour mouth currents.
 If the 'outer harbour' is built the redirected river and harbour mouth currents may make it less safe for swimmers and other water users to use the beach.
 It's very difficult to judge the reach of the 'outer harbour' walls from the diagrams and videos.
 Can you please confirm the 'outer harbour' walls exact positions.
 Thank you.

-FionaA asked about 2 years ago
+FionaA asked over 2 years ago

 Thank you for your email regarding sea swimming at Looe.